-D.C. recorded the most new coronavirus infections since June.
-Any tie to the White House outbreak is unknown.

-Local members of Maryland’s, Virginia’s and D.C.’s congressional delegations on Tuesday also called on the White House to step up efforts to slow the spread of the virus in the Washington region.

-D.C. officials said it’s unknown whether Tuesday’s spike is the result of the burgeoning outbreak at the White House.
+Local Congress members seek stricter White House safety protocols as D.C. records most new virus cases since June

 The Rose Garden event on Sept.
-26 at the center of the outbreak came as D.C. was recording its lowest number of infections since early July, with a rate lower than that of most states.
+26 at the center of the outbreak came as D.C. was recording its lowest number of average daily infections since early July, with a rate lower than that of most states.
+The rolling seven-day average of new cases this month has hovered below 40 after trending downward for weeks.

+City health officials they will look for trends in new infections, but warned against drawing conclusions after a one-day increase in cases.

-Only D.C. residents are reflected in the city’s tally, and many federal government officials do not declare city residency.
+D.C. leaders noted that only city residents are reflected in the city’s coronavirus tally, and many federal government officials do not declare D.C. residency.
 Not all testing on federal officials is reported to city government.

 Leaders in Washington region ask White House to follow safety protocols as coronavirus outbreak spreads

-The rise could be attributed to a backlog of more than 8,000 test results the city received on a single day recently.
+The rise also could be attributed to a backlog of more than 8,000 test results the city recently received on a single day.

-City health officials they will continue to monitor for trends, but cautioned against drawing conclusions after a one-day increase.

-The number of D.C. residents seeking free coronavirus tests at the city’s public testing sites has also risen this week as the White House outbreak expands.
-The District performed 3,964 tests Monday, an 81 percent increase over the 2,161 tests performed a week earlier.
+The growing spotlight on the White House outbreak appears to have led to a rise in residents seeking coronavirus tests this week.
+D.C. performed 3,964 free tests at its public sites Monday, an 81 percent increase over the 2,161 tests performed a week earlier.

-The region’s congressional members called on the White House to conduct contact tracing, cooperate with local and state health departments and require face coverings on the White House grounds among steps to reduce the spread of the virus.
+The potential for the virus to spread across the capital region prompted Democratic House members representing D.C., Maryland and Virginia on Tuesday to condemn the Trump administration’s handling of the outbreak, urging stricter public health protocols at the White House.

-In a statement, the nine Democrats said they are “alarmed and dismayed by the casual disregard for the health of our community.”
+“We are alarmed and dismayed by the casual disregard for the health of our community, including constituents who work at the White House as staff, agents or officers of the United States Secret Service, journalists of the White House Correspondents' Association, and the general public,” they said in a joint statement.

 The greater Washington region on Tuesday recorded 1,143 new infections and 21 additional virus-related fatalities.
 Virginia had 625 new cases and 15 deaths, Maryland had 413 new cases and six deaths, in addition to D.C.’s 105 new cases and zero deaths.